Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I have carrots, potatoes, onions, mushrooms, canned tomatoes, canned cream mushrooms, sweetcorn, tuna, ham, cheese, feta cheese, mozzarella cheese, tofu, chives, parsley, basil, dried herbs, pasta, and rice what can I make with it?

 Do you have any meat available, other than the ham and tuna?
 If not, you could make spaghetti or something similar.
 I sometimes spray a casserole dish, and make spaghetti sauce and layer it with pasta and cheese.
 Bake at 350 for 30 minutes.
 Is cheap, good and goes great with a salad.
 Or, you could make a scalloped ham and potato casserole.
-Slice or shred your potatoes and mix with cheese, onions, cubed or shredded ham, cream of mushroom, salt/pepper, etc. and bake at 350 for about an hour.
+Slice or shred your potatoes and mix with cheese, onions, cubed or shredded ham, cream of mushroom, salt/pepper, etc.

 I would just get creative if it was me.
 When I have a strange mix of stuff in the cabinets, I tell my husband I am going in the kitchen "to pull a rabbit outta my hat" and he knows by that, that there is no telling what kind of dinner we will be having.
 It's kinda fun to see what you can come up with and it usually turns out pretty good.
 Don't be afraid to experiment.